-- 3.12 The applicant has stated that without Code Rights, there would be adverse legal, financial and commercial consequences, for instance: - It would need to apply for street works licences for every affected street or road. - It would not benefit from the permitted development available to Code operators and would therefore be subject to the full rigours of planning laws. - It would need to negotiate separately for each project on private land which would create delays, introduce greater costs and increase the prospect of project obstruction. - It would be at a commercial and competitive disadvantage to other operators who hold Code powers; and - In each case, there would be administrative burdens on both the applicant, public bodies and local government agencies together with increased project costs, delays and inefficiencies. - 3.13 The business case for a broadband network is generally dependent upon the level of costs of building and maintaining the network and the timely provision and take-up of services.
+3.12 The Applicant has stated the grant of Code powers would facilitate its current and future activities by:

+- Enabling it to rely on the backstop of a tribunal intervention to secure land access agreements if it is unable to reach agreement with private landowners; - Enabling it to make use of permitted development rights when making quick and necessary adaptations to its sites. - 3.13 The Applicant considers that without the aforementioned benefits of Code powers, its ability to deploy its system of infrastructure and to deploy the proposed network would be hindered and its costs increased.
+The Applicant also considers that it would be at a competitive disadvantage without Code powers as most of its competitors have Code powers. - 3.14 We consider that the business case for systems of infrastructure and electronic communications networks is generally dependent upon the level of costs of maintaining and building the network and the timely provision and take-up of services.
 Without the application of the Code, the Applicant's costs would likely be higher, and the time taken to then provide services, longer.
-We consider that, together, these effects could impair the Applicant's business case for deploying its network. - 3.14 We consider that the network planned by the Applicant would not be practicable without the application of the Code.
+We consider that, together, these effects could impair the Applicant's business case for maintaining and expanding its network. - 3.15 We consider that the network planned by the Applicant would not be practicable without the application of the Code.